Xhydracore/Ravenous/README.md

 A client-side React application, utilizing the Yelp API to search for local businesses.

+You can visit the deployed app, at [https://xhydracore.github.io/Ravenous/](https://xhydracore.github.io/Ravenous/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts